 You have been involved in a motor vehicle accident – what do you do?
-Obviously, if you are seriously injured the most immediate concern is to get medical attention.
+Obviously, if you are seriously injured the most immediate concern is to get medical attention before reaching out to a car accident lawyer.
 Sometimes an accident may seem minor and you do not appear seriously injured.
 A few days go by and you realize that you are more significantly injured than you first thought.
 No matter how minor the accident, here are a few things you need to keep in mind:

 1) If you are not at fault for the accident, do not let the other driver convince you to go outside of insurance.
 Get the other driver’s insurance and license information.
 If you are deemed not at fault by your insurer, your premiums will not go up.
 There is no downside to you reporting the accident to your insurer.
 However, if you fail to report the accident in a timely manner, you may prejudice yourself from collecting no-fault accident benefits through your own insurance such as income replacement and medical rehabilitation.